 - The MLA I is an accredited three-year first professional degree for students with a baccalaureate degree.
 A minimum of 88 graduate credits are required for the degree.

-- MLA II with advanced standing.
-Students with bacclaureate degrees in Landscape Architecture or Architecture may be accepted to the program with advanced standing.
-Required graduate credits vary depending on the student.
+- MLA II (advanced standing) is for students with a bacclaureate degree in Landscape Architecture or Architecture.
+These students may be accepted to the program with advanced standing.
+Required graduate credits vary depending on the student's prior coursework.
 Please contact the Director of Graduate Studies with any questions.

 Each academic program has specific admissions requirements and procedures.
 Please follow the links below to each program’s admissions page for more detailed information about the admissions process: